horsecz/MTA-SA-StarGate-gamemode/stargate_models/TBD.md

-# TO BE DONE
+# To be done

 - Refactor
 - Weird SGC textures (only SGC)
-- Model IDs could be very very big problem (engineRequestModel) ... needs more testing and fixing
+- Model IDs could be very very big problem (engineRequestModel)... needs more testing and fixing
+    - More players issue (?)
+    - Model loading after reconnecting